BlueTheDuck/godot_pacman/README.md

 # Godot makes Pacman

-“Simple” implementation of the clasic ghost-chasing game using Godot Game Engine
+“Simple” implementation of the classic ghost-chasing game using Godot Game Engine

 ## Why